Torque Workflows

 grains: ...

-The scope field in a Torque workflow determines where the workflow is available.
-There are two possible values for the scope field:
+field in a Torque workflow determines where the workflow is available.
+There are two possible values for the scope

-1. env: Workflows with this scope are available at the environment level.
+: Workflows with this scope are available at the environment level.
 This means that they can be triggered and executed for the entire environment.
-These workflows can be used to automate and orchestrate processes that involve multiple resources within the environment.
+These workflows can be used to automate and orchestrate processes that involve multiple resources within the environment.env_resource

-2. env_resource: Workflows with this scope are available at the resource level.
-The availability of these workflows is based on the resource type defined in the label-selector field.
-Only resources that match the specified resource type will have access to these workflows.
+field.
+Only resources that match the specified resource types will have access to these workflows.
 This allows for more granular control and customization of workflows based on specific resource types.
 For example:

 spec_version: 2